Updated: Apr 12

 Carbohydrates are responsible for providing energy in the form of ATP, required for every daily activity.
 It should be known to you that carbohydrate foods are not bad for consumption in any way.
 Carbohydrates and other food nutrients are recommended to be taken daily, with each having its exclusive individual role and responsibility in the body.

 However, the important thing to note in consuming carbs (as well as other food nutrient sources) is the portion.
 Then, followed by the type of carbohydrate.
-The type of carbohydrate recommended here is the complex carbs.
+The type of carbohydrate recommended here is complex carbohydrates.

-Complex carbohydrates have a low glycemic index and are very good sources of fibre and energy required of this food nutrient.
+Complex carbohydrates have a low glycemic index and are a very good source of fibre and energy which are essential food nutrients.

 Consuming carbohydrate foods with a low glycemic index in small or moderate amounts have been seen to improve insulin sensitivity, increase HDL, and reduce abnormally high blood sugar level.

 The opposite is what happens when a diet has a high glycemic load; decreased HDL level, and high blood sugar levels (with increased diabetes).

 This is why a person living with PCOS should have more low glycemic index foods like whole grains such as pulses, legumes, brown rice, vegetables, seeds and certain fruits.
 They should also avoid sugary foods or foods with a high glycemic index such as pastries, chocolates, sweets, over-processed foods etc. This is a very good PCOS treatment approach.

 It is no longer news how healthily prepared homemade foods have been pushed away and replaced with drive-through foods, as well as convenience meals.
 The irregularity in our eating patterns these days has given rise to this constant battle for our health.